28 Dec Happy Birthday, Other Other Me

 My grandmother lived in a small red house with white lining overlooking the coastline.
 It was a beautiful place.
 There was this salty smell in the air, and a mild but constant breeze.
 My grandmother was a frail woman who could barely get around, but she’d be dead in the ground before she’d let her house fall into disarray.
 It was always impeccable.

 I remember this one time when I was 8 years old.
 My mother and grandmother were making dinner, and my father had gone into town to get groceries, leaving me to explore the area on my own.
 I made my way down to the water, following the bottom of the cliffs.
 There was a small section where it looked like two different cliffs intersected, leaving a small opening about four feet up.
 It took a bit of fidgeting, but I managed to get a closer look.
 There was a cave in there.
-I was just a stupid kid, but I was way too curious not to check it out.
+I was just a stupid kid, but way too curious not to check it out.
 I climbed inside.

 I walked through a tunnel.
 It was lined with these curious blue flowers.
 I brought one along to show my mom.
-The tunnel led into a large, almost spherical, cave.
+The tunnel led into a large, almost spherical cave.
 There were three cracks in the wall where water poured out into a pool in the middle.
 It was shallow, no more than a foot deep.
 A single ray of light reflected off the pool, giving the walls an unreal shimmer.
 When I looked up, I noticed something even stranger.

 There was water in the ceiling.
 I didn’t understand how that could be possible.
 It was like the surface of a lake, but in the ceiling.
 It didn’t make any sense.
 It was crystal clear, allowing me to see my own reflection up there.